Visual Species Recognition with Large Multimodal Models as Post-Hoc Correctors: Experiments

+\textbf{Models.} As most recent FSL approaches are built upon pretrained VLMs, we follow prior work \cite{liu2025few} and adopt the open-source OpenCLIP ViT-B/32 \cite{cherti2023reproducible} as the backbone for all FSL approaches in our benchmarking experiments.
+To further evaluate the generality of POC, we consider several alternative visual backbones, including ResNet50 models pretrained on ImageNet \cite{deng2009imagenet} and iNaturalist \cite{su2021realistic}, and DINOv2 ViT-B/14 \cite{oquab2023dinov2}.
+For LMM, we use the open-source Qwen-2.5-VL-7B-Instruct \cite{qwen2.5-vl} as the default model for benchmarking, and additionally evaluate the GLM-4.1V-9B-Thinking \cite{vteam2025glm} and GPT-5-Mini \cite{openai2025gpt5} to demonstrate the compatibility of POC across diverse LMMs.

-{\bf Implementations.} Adhering to the validation-free protocol, we follow \cite{liu2025few} to directly adopt the hyperparameters reported in the literature without further tuning (details in Supplementary \cref{sec:hyperparams}).
-While our POC is training-free, validation-free, and model-agnostic, we provide training details of FSL models in the supplement.
-When exploiting open-source LMMs for POC, we host them on a single NVIDIA A100 (40 GB) GPU.
-As a reference of computational cost, using Qwen-2.5-VL-7B-Instruct \cite{qwen2.5-vl} to post-process the expert model's predictions for the 4,000 test images of Aves takes $\sim$8 GPU hours.
-For GPT-5-Mini \cite{openai2025gpt5}, which we access through API calls, the total cost for all five datasets is under \$50.
+{\bf Implementations.} To train expert models using FSL methods, we adopt the default hyperparameters reported by each FSL method (detailed in Supplement \S\ref{sec:hyperparams}).
+When comparing different LMMs within our POC, we use the same prompt template (\cref{fig:mmICL-prompt}) throughout our experiments.
+For open-source LMMs, we host them on a single NVIDIA A100 GPU (40GB).
+As a reference for computational cost, running POC with Qwen-2.5-VL-7B-Instruct on the 4,000 test images of Aves requires $\sim$6 GPU hours, corresponding to $\sim$5 GPU seconds per image.
+For GPT-5-Mini \cite{openai2025gpt5}, which is accessed through the API, the total cost for all five datasets is below \$50.
+Furthermore, since most recent FSL methods report results under the 16-shot setting \cite{liu2025few, clap24, maple}, we adopt the same setting in the main paper, and provide experiments under the 4- and 8-shot settings in Supplement \S\ref{sec:detailed_results}, where POC consistently delivers strong performance gains.
+We release our code at \url{https://tian1327.github.io/POC} for the community to reproduce our results.